cashpw/notes.cashpw.com/content/posts/mooredsCultivateSkillUndividedAttentionDeepWork2019.md

 <!--quoteend-->

 > Do more deep work, and over a year or two years, your skills will grow much faster than those doing less deep work.
-Eventually, you might find that you’re doing the work of a senior developer!
+Eventually, you might find that you're doing the work of a senior developer!

+## References

 <style>.csl-entry{text-indent: -1.5em; margin-left: 1.5em;}</style><div class="csl-bib-body">
   <div class="csl-entry">NO_ITEM_DATA:mooredsCultivateSkillUndividedAttentionDeepWork2019</div>